-A diet plan for anemia needs to include a healthful balance of iron-rich foods, such as leafy vegetables, lean meat, nuts and seeds, and fortified breakfast cereals.
+A diet plan for iron deficiency anemia needs to include a healthy balance of heme and non-heme iron-rich foods, such as meat and poultry, seafood, iron-rich vegetables, nuts and seeds, and beans.
 It is also crucial to include foods that can improve the body’s absorption of iron and avoid foods that may interfere with this process.

-Anemia occurs when the body does not have enough red blood cells.
+Iron deficiency anemia occurs when your body does not have enough iron to form healthy red blood cells.

 Anemia can result from many factors, including a lack of iron in the diet and heavy menstruation.

-Bleeding in the stomach and intestines can also cause anemia.
+Bleeding in the stomach and intestines can also cause iron deficiency anemia.
 This type of bleeding is sometimes a side effect of nonsteroidal anti-inflammatory drugs (NSAIDs).
-Or, it may result from:
+Or it may result from:

 In these cases, doctors usually advise people to take iron supplements.

 The recommended daily allowance (RDA) of iron depends on a person’s age and sex.
-A baby younger than 6 months old only requires 0.27 milligrams (mg) of iron a day, while a male aged 19–50 years old requires 8 mg a day, and a female in the same age range needs 18 mg of iron a day.
+A baby younger than 6 months only requires

-During pregnancy, a person should increase their daily iron intake to 27 mg.
+During pregnancy, a person should increase their daily iron intake to 27 mg a day.